Porcine TNF-alpha Antibody Summary

-TNF‑ alpha was detected in immersion fixed porcine peripheral blood mononuclear cells treated with calcium ionomycin and PMA using Mouse Anti-Porcine TNF-a Monoclonal Antibody (Catalog # MAB6903) at 25 µg/mL for 3 hours at room temperature.
+TNF‑ alpha in Porcine PBMCs.
+TNF-a was detected in immersion fixed porcine peripheral blood mononuclear cells treated with calcium ionomycin and PMA using Mouse Anti-Porcine TNF-a Monoclonal Antibody (Catalog # MAB6903) at 25 µg/mL for 3 hours at room temperature.
 Cells were stained using the NorthernLights™ 557-conjugated Anti-Mouse IgG Secondary Antibody (red; Catalog # NL007) and counterstained with DAPI (blue).
 Specific staining was localized to cytoplasm.
 View our protocol for Fluorescent ICC Staining of Non-adherent Cells.

 Preparation and Storage

 - 12 months from date of receipt, -20 to -70 °C as supplied.

 - 1 month, 2 to 8 °C under sterile conditions after reconstitution.

 - 6 months, -20 to -70 °C under sterile conditions after reconstitution.